 It’s worth noting, though, that the somewhat more planned, top-heavy aspects of management under SAFe are sometimes criticized as undermining the fundamental agile values and core principles.
 In fact, some agile advocates have suggested that SAFe is not a truly agile framework at all.

-Nevertheless SAFe offers great benefits for bigger companies with multiple teams wanting to benefit from agile practices.
+Nevertheless the Scaled Agile Framework (SAFe) offers great benefits for bigger companies with multiple teams wanting to benefit from agile practices.
 And is a great way to see if agile might work for your organization.